nusco/narjillos/backlog.md

 ###Genetist

-* Narjillo's skewing is genetically determined for each organ °°
 * View Narjillo's evolutionary path °°
 * Ancestry browser °°
 * Find a good way to deal with atrophy °°